ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.7.19 adds bindings to all Pdfium functions related to document attachments, and adds the `PdfAttachments` and `PdfSignatures` collections to the high-level interface.

-Version 0.7.18 adds convenience functions for returning the bindings used by `PdfDocument`, `PdfPage`, `PdfBitmap`, `PdfFont`, and various other interfaces, thanks to an excellent contribution from <https://github.com/LU15W1R7H>.
+Version 0.7.18 adds convenience functions for returning the Pdfium bindings used by `PdfDocument`, `PdfPage`, `PdfBitmap`, `PdfFont`, and various other interfaces, thanks to an excellent contribution from <https://github.com/LU15W1R7H>.